 a.
-Promote the health, safety, nutrition, and well-being of the children
+Promote the children's health, safety, nutrition, and well-being.

-Goal: HWS is aware that the early years set the foundation for the health and wellbeing of children.
-We understand that the first step in establishing and nurturing health, safety, and wellbeing for the children in our programs is through the connections they make with the teachers.
+Goal: HWS knows that the early years set the foundation for children's health and well-being.
+We understand that the first step in establishing and nurturing health, safety, and well-being for the children in our programs is through their connections with the teachers.

 Approach: The teachers at HWS recognize that children and their families will benefit most when the approach includes involvement and support from everyone who plays an important role in early childhood education at HWS.
-Settings that promote the wellbeing of children include a focus on basic practices such as supervising children adequately, ensuring the safety of equipment and the environment, good hygiene, and safe sleep procedures, managing illness and injuries effectively and meeting children's nutritional needs.
+Settings that promote the well-being of children include a focus on basic practices such as supervising children adequately, ensuring the safety of equipment and the environment, good hygiene, and safe sleep procedures, managing illness and injuries effectively and meeting children's nutritional needs.
 They also allow flexibility to respond to individual needs.
-To foster health supporting behaviors in HWS, we need to support the development in early childhood which includes a healthy social and physical environment, decision-making processes, procedures, and policies and should also promote health and well-being and prevent injury.
+To foster health-supporting behaviours in HWS, we need to support the development in early childhood, which includes a healthy social and physical environment, decision-making processes, procedures, and policies.
+It should also promote health and well-being and prevent injury.
 It will shape a respectful, welcoming, and caring environment for the children and those providing their care.